simmplecoder/FrequentlyPostedReviews/README.md

 # FrequentlyPostedReviews
 This project is to create articles discussing common mistakes made by programmers.
-Anyone is welcome to write and original article and submit it in a pull request.
+Anyone is welcome to write an original article and submit it in a pull request.
 Please group your articles in folders based on the language being discussed.